pstaender/neo4jmapper/README.md

 [![Build Status](https://api.travis-ci.org/pstaender/neo4jmapper.png)](https://travis-ci.org/pstaender/neo4jmapper)

 Neo4jMapper is an **object mapper for neo4j databases**.
 It's written in JavaScript and ready for server- and clientside use.
+All operations are performed asynchronously since it's using neo4j's REST api.

 ## Why another neo4j client?

-What if working with neo4j feels natively and familiar as working with mongodb in javascript?

-And what if the same applies to building query for Nodes and Relationships?

-Neo4jMapper brings basic object-mapping and comfortable query building for the daily neo4j usage.
+Neo4jMapper offers query building and object mapping for the daily neo4j usage in JavaScript.
+If you have worked already with mongodb (in particular with mongoose) you'll find many similarities:

+  * querying Nodes and Relationships (basic and advanced) by object-chaining
+  * using object modeling for label-, index-, default-value- and data-processing-support
+  * schema-less but with json to key-value-storage support (flatten/unflatten, escaping …)

-**Neo4jMapper is currently Beta - api may change a bit for better usage - and works exclusively with Neo4j v2+** - there will be no support for earlier versions  because the label feature is essential for the mapping.
+**Neo4jMapper is beta until Neo4j v2 is officially released**.
+It's working exclusively with Neo4j v2+ and there will be no support for earlier versions because the label feature is essential for the mapping.

 ## How to use

-To reduce code, the following examples are written in CoffeeScript.
-But neo4jmapper is also designed for pure JavaScript usage.

 ### Installation